lmarsbrown/STRIPS/README.md

 ### Action Execution

 Next, the action functions must be implemented.
 For any given state there is a maximum of 4 possible moves.
-The pieces from either the top, left, bottom or right of the empty space can be moved to fill the empty space, effectivly swapping the empty space with the piece that you are moving to.
+The pieces from either the top, left, bottom or right of the empty space can be moved to fill the empty space, effectively swapping the empty space with the piece that you are moving to.
 Since there are only 4 possible moves, the direction to move can be represented as an int from 0-3.
 The steps for executing a movement are listed below.

 1. Copy the input state
 2. Find the location of the empty space